MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 ## Getting started

-The toolbox classes are contained within the `bot` namespace within matlab.
-Once the toolbox is added to the `matlab` path, you can access the main classes:
+The toolbox classes are contained within the `bot` namespace within MATLAB.
+Once the toolbox is added to the `MATLAB` path, you can access the main classes:

 `bot.sessionfilter` — Retrieve and manage lists of available experimental sessions, filtering them by various experimental parameters.